 Figure 6.
 Bear used as sample for wearing the net.
 Demonstration of the bear wearing the net, allowing the participant to explore wearing the net and holding the bear while it wears the net, done before the participant is asked to wear the net.

 Figure 7.
 Placing the EEG net on the participant.
-The researcher capping the participant to practice wearing the net; this is the role-play portion of the protocol, when the participant wears the towel.
+The researcher netping the participant to practice wearing the net; this is the role-play portion of the protocol, when the participant wears the towel.

 Figure 8.
 Adjustment of the EEG net.
 The participant is wearing the net while the researcher adjusts it to make sure that the participant is comfortable.